taiman9/KWS_on_MCU/speech_commands/README.md

-# README file for KWS Speech Commands Example
+# README for KWS Speech Commands model training and evaluation

 Please follow the instructions below to train and evaluate my keyword spotting model against the basline model with the given parameter settings and keyword set.
 Parameter congifurations and keyword set can be changed if desired.

-The results I obtained from my trained 'cnn' model against the baseline 'conv' model are contained in the 'model_results' file in this directory.
+The results I obtained from my trained ''cnn'' model against the baseline ''conv'' model are contained in the ''model_results'' file in this directory.

 **Training results:**

-The training parameters used to train the models can be found in the 'train.py' script of the speech commands folder.
+The training parameters used to train the models can be found in the ''train.py'' script of the speech commands folder.
 The models are trained to classify 8 keywords.

-1) To train my convolutional model 'cnn' and obtain number of parameters and test results, run the following in terminal:
+1) To train my convolutional model ''cnn'' and obtain number of parameters and test results, run the following in terminal:
 ```
 python speech_commands/train.py --model_architecture='cnn'
 ```
-2) To train my recurrent model 'rnn' and obtain number of parameters and test results, run the following in terminal:
+2) To train my recurrent model ''rnn'' and obtain number of parameters and test results, run the following in terminal:
 ```
 python speech_commands/train.py --model_architecture='rnn'